Email Design Inspiration: Unique Ideas for Your Next Campaign

 Magic Spoon is a high-protein, low-carb, Keto-friendly cereal.
 One of the challenge the, company faces is that the food industry is extremely competitive and extremely impacted, so it’s tough to capture people’s attention and keep them interested long enough to make a purchase.

 Magic Spoon uses color and out-of-the-box email newsletter design to position its brand as bold and engaging.
 The first thing people see when opening their email newsletter is the product next to the logo.
-The visual hierarchy keeps people interested and engaged through the reading experience.
+The visual hierarchy in email marketing design keeps people interested and engaged through the reading experience.

 The email design uses color, textures, and patterns to reinforce Magic Spoon’s core message that “sometimes you need a little push.”
 The reading experience is engaging thanks to the brand’s use of color and word choices.
 These subtleties suggest that the brand has an appreciation for high-quality design.